morpht/modifiers_pack/modules/modifiers_bg_parallax/README.md

 1. The module can be installed via the
 [standard Drupal installation process](http://drupal.org/node/1897420).
 2. It will create a new Paragraph bundle.
-3. It will create a new media bundle of type Image (if it doesn't exist yet).
-4. Add this Paragraph bundle to a field_modifiers field on an entity (Block or Paragraph) or onto a field on a Look.
+3. Add this Paragraph bundle to a field_modifiers field on an entity (Block or Paragraph) or onto a field on a Look.
-5. Install required library by one of these 2 options:
+4. Install required library by one of these 2 options:

 ### A. Library installation (manual)
 1. Download [Parallax.js](https://github.com/pixelcog/parallax.js) library